dersvenhesse/awesome-scriptable/README.md

 > A carefully curated list of awesome Scriptable widgets.

 <!--lint disable double-link-->
-[Scriptable](https://scriptable.app/) is an app to automate iOS using JavaScript language.
+[Scriptable](https://scriptable.app/) is an app to automate iOS using JavaScript.
 <!--lint enable double-link-->

 ## Contents